Fair processing notice

 You have a choice about whether you want your confidential patient information to be used in this way.
 If you are happy with this use of information, you do not need to do anything.
 If you do choose to opt out your confidential patient information will still be used to support your individual care.

-To find out more or to register your choice to opt out, please visit the NHS website.
-On this data matters web page you will:
+To find out more or to register your choice to opt out, please see the NDOO section below.

 You can change your mind about your choice at any time.